ARE YOU READY FOR THE ACFT?

 5. Leg Tuck.

 The Leg Tuck is another name for “knees to elbows,” and again, this is an exercise that has been done in CrossFit for years.
 Knees to elbows is actually a movement that is used to train for a more difficult movement, “toes to bar.”
 This is not just an exercise for the core, but requires strength, coordination and endurance from every major part of your body from your knees-up.
 While the first 10 or 15 can be done without training, after that you are going to burn out quickly due to poor form.
 This is the most common COMPLETE FAILURE for Colonels at the War College.
 There were a significant portion of the class who would not qualify to lead a Combat Brigade due to their inability to conduct the required number correctly.
+On average ONE OUT OF 16 students at the Army War College fail to do any properly.
 There are methods we will teach you about body movement, core and arm tension, and leg movement which will improve your scores on this event significantly.

 6. Two-Mile Run.
 Ok…you’ve done this one before…but now you’re smoked.
 There is very little rest between the last 5 events and the Sprint/Drag/Carry has already burnt your legs.
 Your core is on fire from the Leg Tuck.
 At the end of all this, you have to do a 2 mile run.
 The workouts at Carlisle CrossFit will help you manage your energy and know your pace in these events.